HugooSantos/HugooSantos/README.md

 <body>
   <h1 align="middle">Hello there, I am Hugo Gabriel!😁🤓</h1>
-  <p>Currently I work as a fullstack developer working with Next.js, API's in php and python lambdas.
+  <p>I work as a fullstack developer working with Next.js, API's in php and python lambdas.
 However I am deeply passionate about backend.
 Using languages like Javascript (mostly using typescript) with node, Python and PHP to automate processes and making api's.
 Exploring cloud services and studying about it.</p>
   <div align="center">
     <a href="https://github.com/HugooSantos">
     <img height="180em" src="https://github-readme-stats.vercel.app/api?username=HugooSantos&show_icons=true&theme=midnight-purple&include_all_commits=true&count_private=true"/>